 This summer I had the pleasure of visiting South Africa.
 It was an amazing vacation.
 We planned our South Africa Itinerary to include two parts- the Cape Town area and, of course, we had to do a safari in South Africa too.
 After all just thinking of Africa brings to mind amazing animals and wide open plains.
 My husband did a little research and found that one of the best places to go on a safari (an expedition to observe animals in their natural habitat) is Kruger Park because Kruger National Park is unrivaled in the diversity of its life forms- 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 I know we loved our Kruger Park vacation and were blown away with all the wild animals we saw.
 It was truly like nothing else I have ever experienced.

-Safari In South Africa: Details For Planning Your Kruger Park Vacation
+Details For Planning Your Kruger Park Safari Vacation

 Accommodations Close To Kruger